hafeild/code-annotator/README.md

 source ~/.bashrc
 ```

-Install and configure Ruby v2.2.3:
+Install and configure Ruby v2.2.3 (v2.2.0-dev is needed for the header files).

 ```bash
 rbenv install 2.2.3